yunnanpl/esp32_python_eq3/README.md

 Serial or WebREPL can be used.
 THere are some useful functions on the device.

 Script works and is being tested with **EQ3 Thermostats Firmware 1.20** (so the one without 6 digits pairing).
+It may work with older and newer version, but probably not the one with pairing.

 ## Tests
 The aim is stability.